skrased2006/campus_crave/README.md

 ---

-> 🚀 Built with React, Tailwind CSS, Firebase, Axios, MongoDB, Express, and React Hook Form.
+> 🚀 Built with React, Tailwind CSS, Firebase, Axios, MongoDB, Express, and React Hook Form and etc.

 ---